modernserf/hyperyak/README.md

     + software development is ultimately a support role for the people doing the real work

 ## Collaboration & Versioning
 Reflections on NoteCards sees collaboration and versioning as separate challenges, but I suspect one is the answer to the other.
-Although NLS Journals were designed to be online and multi-user, most hypermedia systems since then have been intended for a single user.
-The data model of HyperCard, modeled after smalltalk and lisp machine images, purposefully blurs the line between the application code and user data, which is compelling from a perspective of user empowerment, but complicates things when collaborating.
+Although the first hypertext implementation, NLS Journals, were designed to be online and multi-user, most hypermedia systems since then have been intended for a single user.
+- the big picture of hypermedia isn't a series of disconnected documents, its a massive network where everything is linked together and authors and audiences are one.

+So, what are the challenges posed by collaboration?
+Well, how would we implement this system today?
+If we put a stack up on the BBS now, how would we work on it together without clobbering each other's changes?
+How would we fix stacks that, whether through malice or accident, are put into an unusable state?

 Now I know we're a bunch of weirdos but, whether it was through our colleges, or our user groups, or even CompuServe we've all discovered the internet, and I don't think I need to be Marty McFly to know what kind of impact its gonna have on the world in 25 years.
 Everything we do on our computers today, we're gonna be doing in Cyberspace tomorrow.
-But if we put a stack up on the BBS now, how would we work on it together without clobbering each other's changes?
-How would we fix stacks that, whether through malice or accident, are put into an unusable state?
+But

 While you're thinking about that, lets look at a different challenge -- the publishing workflow.
 What would a hypermedia magazine look like, and how would publishing work?
 What would a hypermedia publishing _industry_ look like?
 If hyperzines are cross-referencing each other, or fact-checking each other, how would transcluded quotations point to the document at a certain point in time, or the most recent version?